Lele521/ucsb-cs56-f17.github.io/_exam/e01/typos.md

 </div>

 Typo corrections, clarifications and hints will be placed on this page during the exam.
+# Question 4

+Please assume that a method `public String getName()` has been added to the `Dog` class you've been given.

 # WHEN YOU ARE FINISHED